 Writing Coaching for Residential Students

-The residential Writing Center wants to help you build writing skills to serve you in your classes and future careers.
-Our peer coaches are highly trained to help you wherever you are in the writing process, from brainstorming to preparing your papers for submission.
+The Residential Writing Center wants to help you build writing skills to serve you in your classes and future careers.
+Our peer coaches are highly trained undergraduate or graduate students who are here to help you wherever you are in the writing process, from brainstorming to preparing your papers for submission.
 We offer one-on-one appointments to current residential students as well as a Writing Lab, which is a flexible environment where students can get assistance during the drafting process.
-Online students should contact the Online Writing Center.

 Writing Coaching Appointments

-When you come to your appointment, bring an unmarked copy of your paper, any research you have conducted, and your professor’s instructions/rubric.
+- When you come in to your appointment, bring an unmarked copy of your paper, any research you have conducted, and your professor’s instructions/rubric.

-The Writing Lab is an additional form of assistance the Writing Center provides for students seeking a quiet, low-pressure environment to work on their assignments at their own pace.
-Our lab encourages independent work, with the added convenience of a writing coach close by to answer any questions you may have as they arise.
-You are not required to reserve a slot to visit the Writing Lab, so you may drop in any time during our open hours.
-Please bring your own laptop and any relevant assignment materials.
+Available Monday-Thursday 12 p.m. – 9 p.m. and Friday 12 p.m. – 5 p.m., the Writing Lab provides a space for you to work on writing assignments with a Writing Coach on call to answer any quick questions you may have.
+You are not required to reserve a slot to visit the Writing Lab, so you may visit or chat us any time during our open hours.
+If you are visiting in person, please bring your own laptop and any relevant assignment materials.

-While the Writing Lab is a beneficial service, it is not designed to replace one-on-one appointments or Writing Coaching visits for class credit.
-If you would like undivided attention to your writing, or if your class is requiring (or offering extra credit for) coming to visit us, please make an appointment through LU Network.
+Please note: While the Writing Lab is a beneficial service, it is not designed to replace one-on-one appointments or Writing Coaching visits for class credit.
+If you would like undivided attention to your writing, or if your class is requiring (or offering extra credit for) coming to visit us, please make an appointment through Compass.

 Services for Professors

-The Writing Center offers in-class presentations and other options to help orient your students in writing a paper, writing using specific formatting, and all our services.
+The Writing Center offers in-class presentations and other options to help orient your students in writing a paper, writing with specific formatting, and using our services.
 If you schedule a presentation with us, we’ll send a trained presenter to your class in order to display a complete visual presentation and discuss the topic(s) of your choice.

-- Paper Writing-From Start to Finish.
-20-50 min. presentation writing a great paper for an academic setting
+- Paper Writing-From Start to Finish: 20-50 min. presentation on writing a great paper for an academic setting

-- Formatting an Academic Paper.
-10-20 min. presentation formatting a paper for MLA, APA, or Turabian.
+- Formatting an Academic Paper: 10-20 min. presentation on formatting a paper for MLA, APA, or Turabian

-If you are requesting a presentation, include the topic(s) of presentation, your class name, location, and preferred time.
+To request a presentation, email us at firstname.lastname@example.org.
+In your email, please include the topic(s) of presentation and your class name, location, and preferred time.
 If you are requesting another service, please give us as much detail as possible.